 Note: a clause to this effect must be inserted in the accompanying documentation.
 Fines of 500 riyals per bill of lading will be imposed if this information is missing.

-General cargo in containers must be palletised/unitised, if not a fine per container will be imposed on the shipper/consignee.
-The weight limit is 2000kg per pallet or unit.
+General cargo in containers must be palletised/unitised.
+If cargo is not palletised/unitised a fine of 5000 riyals per container will be imposed on the shipper/consignee.
+The weight limit is 2000 kilograms per pallet or unit.

 Specific regulations covering mechanical freight handling govern the types of containers that may be used.

 The regulations governing the marking of packages are quite specific.
 Depicting human or animal forms and reproducing the government mark are prohibited.

 The Saudi Arabian Standards Organisation (SASO) is responsible for establishing labelling guidelines and these are strictly enforced, especially with halal products.
 Labelling on foods must indicate, in both English and Arabic:

 - production and expiry dates (in Arabic only)

 - name of company and country of manufacture.

 Other general information:

 - Adhesive labels on foodstuffs are not permitted.